 As previously mentioned, crema is a product of CO2 escaping to the surface of your espresso and nothing else.
 Some things that crema definitely isn’t…

-Crema is a well established espresso tradition, to the extent that it is considered poor form for a barista to not have created any on your drink.
+Crema is a well-established espresso tradition, to the extent that it is considered poor form for a barista to not have created any on your espresso.
 Here are a few reasons why it’s so treasured.

 You’ve seen the photos above.
 Espresso with crema just looks nicer.
 And it has become so popular that a shot of espresso without the crema looks a little… lacking.

 3. Sign of Well Made Espresso